projectacrn/acrn-hypervisor/tools/acrnlog/README.rst

 Options:

-    -h
-        display the help
+  -h  display help

-    -t:
-	specify a polling interval (ms).
-Once buffer is empty, acrnlog stops and starts reading in specified interval.
+  -t  specify a polling interval (ms).
+Once buffer is empty, acrnlog stops
+      and starts reading in specified interval.
       If an incomplete log warning is reported, please try with a smaller interval to get a complete log.

-    -s:
-	limit the size of each log file, in KB.
+  -s  limit the size of each log file, in KB.
 0 means no limitation.

-    -n:
-	specify the number of log files to keep, old files would be deleted.
+  -n  specify the number of log files to keep, old files would be deleted.

 Temporary log file changes
 ==========================